-Cheap policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your own car and reducing limits elsewhere to their legal minimums.
+Cheap car insurance policies get that way by providing the barest amount of coverage possible, dropping the extras like collision and comprehensive insurance that protect your own car and reducing limits elsewhere to their legal liability minimums.

 Having the minimum amount of liability coverage for property damage is only part of the hole that you can dig yourself into if you hit an expensive car.
 There are also bodily injury liability limits that vary by state.